-Inside, explore the Hall of Discovery with more than 100 hands-on exhibits, a recently upgraded planetarium, an interactive theatre, and science laboratory.
-Rotating exhibits include The Science of Espionage which explores spy tech, and the Bodies Exhibit.
+Inside, explore the Hall of Discovery with more than 100 hands-on exhibits, a recently upgraded planetarium, an interactive theatre, and a science laboratory.
+Rotating exhibits include the Science of Espionage, which explores spy tech, and the Bodies Exhibit.

 In the Backyard, you’ll find the 1/4 mile long Fisher Family Science Trail, the Physics Forest, an interactive splash pad, gem panning station, and dinosaur walk!